Cray-HPE/docs-csm/upgrade/Stage_4.md

    Initiating Ceph upgrade from v16.2.7 to v16.2.9
    ```

-   The source version in the output may vary, but the target version should match what is shown above.
+   **Note:** The source version in the output may vary, but the target version should match what is shown above.
+If the output does not match what is expected, then this can indicate that a previous step has failed.
+   Review the output from [Stage 1](Stage_1.md) for errors or contact support.

 1. Monitor the upgrade.